lengfeld/subpatch/website/ref/glossary.md

 # Glossary

-This page is a glossary.
-More important terms are at the top.
+This page contains explanations of the terms in the context subpatch.
+The terms are _not_ sorted alphabetically.
+They are sorted according to relevance.
+More important terms are at the top, less important terms are at the bottom.

+## multi repository management/setup/problem

+tbd

 ## superproject